 Skip to contents

-• Deletes the giscoR config directory (rappdirs::user_config_dir("giscoR", "R")).
+• Deletes the giscoR config directory (tools::R_user_dir("giscoR", "config")).

 • Deletes the cache_dir directory.

-• Deletes the values on stored on Sys.getenv("GISCO_CACHE_DIR").
+• Deletes the value stored in Sys.getenv("GISCO_CACHE_DIR").

 Usage